FAQFrequently Asked Questions About the Recall

 A: You can fill out the form, but they MUST sign themselves, even if it is just a mark.
 Signing on their behalf is forgery and is punishable by Alaska law.

-Q: What happens once the 10% signature threshold is met and the Application is submitted?
+Q: What happens once the 71k+ signature threshold is met and the Petition is submitted?

-Q: What happens if the Director denies it?
+Q: What happens if the Director denies our petition?

-A: The Director can only deny it if there are “insufficient number of subscribers” (signatures) or “not substantially in the required form” (AS 15.45.550).
+A: The Director can only deny it if there are “insufficient number of subscribers” (signatures) or not substantially in the required form.
 This is why diligent signature gatherers are so important!
-We have taken steps to ensure our Application will be certified.
-However, Alaska statute (AS 15.45.720) provides any side of this process with access to the superior courts – and given the history of past recall efforts – it is almost certain that the question will wind up in court for a final determination.
+We have taken steps to ensure our Petition will be certified.

 Q: What will the campaign do with the data?